wwwDayDream/RuntimeNetcodeRPCValidator/README.md

 Utilize the `NetworkBehaviourExtensions.LastSenderId` property to retrieve the ID of the last RPC sender.
 This will always be `NetworkManager.ServerClientId` on the clients.

 ### Pre-Existing NetworkObject
 So you don't wanna make a prefab eh?
-Don't feel like registering it with the network and all that jazz?
+Don't feel like registering it with the network?
+Afraid of what might come?
+Fear no more, as you can bind your NetworkBehaviour to a pre-existing (native) NetworkBehaviour utilizing a method anytime before `NetworkManager` is initialized.
+Generally this would be in your Plugins Awake, right after you create and patch with your NetcodeValidator.
+See the [Examples](#examples) above for more details.

 ## Version Compliance
 - [Networking For GameObjects (NGO)](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/tree/develop) No version issues reported.